- It is estimated that there are currently 450,000 centenarians worldwide, and about 72,000 in the U.S.

-Here are 10 consumption habits and guidelines for health and vitality:
+Here are 10 consumption habits and nutrition guidelines for health and vitality:

-Avoid artificial sweeteners and pasteurized dairy products, and eat more vegetables and fruit.
-Organic, grass-fed meats are also better than common meats you may buy; in addition, eat raw foods, including flax and other seeds.
+Avoid artificial sweeteners and pasteurized dairy products, and try eating more nutritional vegetables and fruit (less fruit if weight loss is your goal).
+Organic, grass-fed meats are also better than common meats you may buy; in addition, try to incorporate more raw foods, including flax and other seeds, into your diet.

 Avoid sugar and too much salt

 Sugar suppresses the immune system and has other harmful effects on the body, such as putting you at risk for diabetes.
 Too much salt is also dangerous as it can put you on the road to hypertension.

 Omega 3 and Omega 6